 This same connection was made with Aaron's rod in a previous account when Pharaoh's magicians challenged Moses and Aaron's authority by trying to duplicate the sign.

 For every man threw down his rod, and they became serpents.
 But Aaron’s rod swallowed up their rods.

 — Exodus 7:12

-Again we see only one rod that is qualified above all the others.
-A New Testament passage gives us the application of this particular scene as it pertains to new life in connection with resurrection.
+Again we see only one rod that qualified above all the others.
+A New Testament passage gives us the application of this particular scene as it pertains to a new life in connection with resurrection.